 The McGrath Group provides a comprehensive range of reporting to provide a fully documented audit trail, for complete transparency and accountability which enables clients to assess the efficiency, progress and environmental impact of the waste we have managed.

 Our reports are generated automatically from data stored in our business management systems.
-Data from our field teams (we operate an integrated computerised PDA ticketing system), weighbridges and Essex and London MRFs is automatically stored in our information systems enabling us to provide real-time data reporting.
+Data from our field teams (we operate an integrated computerised PDA ticketing system), weighbridges and Barking based MRF in Greater London is automatically stored in our information systems enabling us to provide real-time data reporting.

 In addition to the above, the McGrath Group has launched the UK’s first waste report that calculates the carbon emissions generated during the waste management process.
 Clients will now be given data for gross and net CO2 emitted during the collection, sorting and reprocessing of their waste materials.